peak/s5cmd/README.md

 Will copy all the matching objects to the given S3 prefix, respecting the source folder hierarchy.

-If source and destination buckets reside on different regions:

-    s5cmd cp --source-region=us-east-2 --region=eu-central-1 s3://bucket1/file.txt s3://bucket2/

-`--region` flag is for the bucket destination region, if not set, it will default to `--source-region`

 ⚠️ Copying objects (from S3 to S3) larger than 5GB is not supported yet.
 We have an [open ticket](https://github.com/peak/s5cmd/issues/29) to track the issue.